jonlives/ipecache/README.md

     * -c: Indicates that only CDN plugins should be run
     * -p: Indicates that only local proxy plugins should be run.
     * -l: Specify a file to log errors to
+    * --nofail: Do not quit on error, continue purging

 #### Example (Checking plugin status)